 Knowing and believing in the why will help any team focus on the biggest opportunities and aspire to bolder outcomes.
 In an innovation context where resilience is needed and where the risk of failure is high, knowing that what you do really matters is especially important.
 Those I interviewed stressed the importance of purpose in attracting or retaining talent and expanding external collaboration needed to score beyond the core.
 For the Lego creative play lab team, the inspiring challenge is “inventing the future of play”.
 In the case of bp Launchpad the vision (and separation from core business) is vital in attracting start-ups seeking to positively transform energy and help our planet.

 There are plenty of organisational / venture options in and outside of a company, but the common theme is establishing some degree of separation for innovation focused on future horizons and new models from the core system.
 These opportunities are more tentative, will drive more business change and have high levels of risk.
 They consequently require a different approach, mindset and as a minimum a dedicated team.
 In our discussions, Frank Mattes, author of the Lean Scale Up highlighted the need to establish, manage and align two systems: Exploit and Explore.
 A stolen slide from Frank is shown below:

 I confess I was quite surprised by the number of leaders who expressed regrets that they hadn’t separated opportunities to allow development away from core teams.
-Their reasons included avoiding the framing of potential as an add-on to core portfolio, being ‘squeezed’ into existing sales / distribution models and a need to build evidence before risk-averse stakeholders got involved.
-It was ample evidence of the tension between Exploit and Explore perspectives and processes.
+The pitfalls the had encountered included framing innovation potential as an add-on to the core portfolio, being ‘squeezed’ into existing sales / distribution models and being unable to build sufficient evidence before risk-averse stakeholders got involved.
+In aggregate the examples made a strong case for Exploit and Explore particularly before and MVP has been validated.